-Our hypothesis: We examine whether respondents who completed the military service (i) allocate relatively more money to people from Spain compared to the region of residence when aged 17 (ii) display more feelings of sympathy rather than antipathy vis a vis people from different regions of Spain (iii) perceive people from other regions of Spain as more similar and (iv) think that people of other regions of Spain are more trustworthy.
+Our hypothesis: We examine whether respondents who completed the military service outside of their province of residence when aged 17 (i) allocate relatively more money to people from Spain compared to people from the region of residence when aged 17 (ii) display more feelings of sympathy rather than antipathy vis a vis people from different regions of Spain (iii) perceive people from other regions of Spain as more similar and (iv) think that people of other regions of Spain are more trustworthy.
 To do so, we estimate specification 1 in Section 6.